 Nose Frida: How could I not add the famous nose sucker?
 As disgusting as it may sound, it’s a newborn essential.
 We use it all the time!

-Baby Finger Nail Clippers: Babies’ fingernails grow lightning speed!!!
+Baby Finger Nail Clippers: Babies’ fingernails grow so stinking fast!!!
 It seems like I’m clipping Naomi’s nails every other day.

 Baby Thermometer: A baby thermometer is one of those first aid items every family should have in their medicine cabinet.

 Baby Tylenol: Baby Tylenol is also nice to have on hand.